julienschmidt/bawang/docs/reports/final_report.md

 ## Future Work

-- Finish final implementation of our onion protocol
-- Integrate onion protocol functions with the API layer
-- Fully integrate the `voidphone_testing` library into our continuous integration testing
+- Fully integrate the `voidphone_testing` library into our continuous integration testing.
+We found `voidphone_testing` to be horrible documented and hard / unintuitive to use.
+We eventually came to the conclusion, that it was not worth the effort to get it running.
 - Potentially different underlying network protocols (QUIC / unreliable UDP in addition to TCP)